ALockwood/gitme-shelter/README.md

 Your config must also contain 1 or more entries under `githubRepo` with a `name` and `uri`.
 The name is arbitrary and is used in creating the backup file.
 The uri should be a Github repo link (tested only with https links at this time)

 ## Putting It All Together
-The most common use case is likely to be running this in a k8s cronjob, or something like that.
-If so, I'd recommend presenting your configuration as a volume and all the env vars via configmaps and secrets.
+The most common use case is likely to be running this in a k8s cronjob or something like that.
+If so, you know how to use env vars via configmaps and secrets.
 If just running the container it might look something like this:
 ```
 docker run -e AWS_ACCESS_KEY_ID=your_key
     -e AWS_SECRET_ACCESS_KEY="your_secret"